EruantalonJS/node-doxygen/README.md

 This module is not associated with [Doxygen](www.doxygen.org)
 ## Setup

+This module is a wrapper around Doxygen, to automate the installation and generation of doxygen documentation so that it can be easily included in any project build.
+Supports Linux, Windows, and MacOS.
+It supports both local and global installation

 `npm install doxygen`

-This module is a wrapper around Doxygen, to automate the installation and generation of doxygen documentation so that it can be easily included in any project build.
-Supports Linux, Windows, and MacOS

-## Usage samples
+or globally

+`npm install doxygen -g `

+## Invoking from a task

 Downloads the latest doxygen version from the default repository